Dr David Paredes B.A. B.Dent. Sc.

 Emily Murphy R.D.N

 Here at Newpark Clinic, we understand that a trip to the dentist isn't exactly everyone's favourite idea of spending a half an hour, so we strive to make your visit as comfortable as possible.
 We believe in minimally invasive dentistry with a strong emphasis on prevention.
 Unfortunately, prevention alone sometimes isn't enough and if this happens to be the case, we will tailor a treatment plan to each individual patient's needs, expectations and financial capabilities.
+Our goal is to provide a high quality, reasonably priced and inclusive dental service.
+Our surgeries are fitted to suit patients with special needs.
+A flexible range of payments options are available.
 We cater for every type of patient, and on the off chance there is a particular treatment we can't provide, we have a range of specialised colleagues who we would be happy to provide referrals to.
 Private, PRSI and Medical Card patients are welcome.
-We also provide services of a dental hygienist at a very competitive fee of 50€ per session.
+We also provide services of a dental hygienist at a very competitive fee of 50€ per session endodontist - root canal specialist in brackets – and oral durgeon.
 Our modern and well-equipped premises are located within Newpark Shopping Centre which provides easy access from anywhere in the City, free car park as well as a number of other services and shops you may found useful when visiting us.

 For more information on our range of dental procedures or to book an appointment get in contact with Newpark Clinic today.